In 2015, the Medicare Access and CHIP Reauthorization Act (MACRA) was passed eliminating Medicare Supplements that

-As background, Medigap Plan F is one of the most popular Medicare Supplements with a high monthly premium, but coverage of all
+As background, Medigap Plan F was one of the most popular Medicare Supplements with a high monthly premium, but coverage of all

 Medicare deductibles, cost-sharing (co-pays and co-insurance), and

 out-of-pocket costs.
-Plan C usually has a slightly lower premium than Plan F, but does not cover excess Part B charges that can be added by some
+Plan C usually has a slightly lower monthly premium as compared to Plan F, but does not cover excess Part B charges that can be added by some

 physicians.
 The high-deductible Medigap Plan F has a very low monthly premium and an

 annual deductible that must be met before the Medigap plan pays

 Starting January 1st, 2020, Medicare Supplement providers will no longer offer Medigap Plan C, Plan F, and High-Deductible